 Obviously it wasn’t an easy process.
 Essentially I was training myself to do the absolute opposite of what I’d usually do in situations which caused me fear.
 Instead of avoiding situations like I usually would, I would make myself confront them and stick to them until the initial fear all but disappeared.
 From talking to a stranger on the street, to striking up a conversation with a store person, or calling and making my own appointments.

-By exposing myself to fearful situations and reminding myself of the practical strategies outlined on the program, I was able to overcome my fears and realise that I have much more inner strength than I realised.
+By exposing myself to fearful situations and reminding myself of the practical strategies outlined on the program, I was able to overcome my fears and realize that I have much more inner strength than I realized.

 One of the turning points was when I decided to attend a big event by myself.
 It included meeting and talking to a celebrity.
 I was so anxious beforehand, but because I was aware of these thoughts I knew how to counteract them and relax.